 A notarized copy of a document is a physical copy made of a previously notarized document, which is notarized again when the copy is produced.
 The document that has been copied is often referred to as the original or “true” copy.

 A notarized copy must be made per the notarization laws of the state in which it is copied.
 In order to be considered a certified copy, the notarized copy must contain a notary seal verifying the original notarization is valid.

 In some situations, you have to get a copy of a notarized document or a notarized photocopy.
 Situations where you may have to get a notarized photocopy include submitting passports, valid IDs, driver’s licenses, and diplomas abroad for work or academic purposes.
 When you use a notarized photocopy or get a certified copy, make sure to understand what a public notary can and cannot do for you.

 In hindsight, the public notary “only” certifies and verifies the copy of an actual document.
 So, don’t assume that a public notary authenticates and solidifies the original document.
 For instance, if you land a job in Europe, you will probably have to notarize a copy of your diploma and ID.

 But instead of direct notarization, the public notary would mark the signature with a seal.
 And that’s because it is not up to the notary to investigate and validate the authenticity of the original document.
 The marked seal shows that a copy of a notarized document is legit and stems from the actual document.

-Usually, when you think about the need to notarize a copy of an original document, you probably think about having to deal with a public notary in person.
-Well, not necessarily.
-You can take advantage of a modern and client-centric platform like PandaDoc Notary to notarize a copy of an original document.
+Usually, when you think about the need to notarize a copy of an original document, you probably think about the hassle of dealing with a public notary in person.
+Luckily, these days anyone can take advantage of a modern and client-centric platform like PandaDoc Notary to notarize a copy of an original document.